Reichmann family: History

 Over time, through successful projects in Toronto and New York, O&Y became the largest property development and management firm in the world in the 1980s, and the Reichmanns one of the world's richest families.
 (At the family's peak, their combined wealth was estimated at $13bn, making them the fourth-richest family on the planet.)
 Holdings of O&Y included First Canadian Place, the World Financial Centre in Manhattan, and Canary Wharf in London.
 In 1980, they bought English Property Corp, one of the largest British developers.
 In 1981, they bought Abitibi-Price Inc, the world's largest newspaper producer, for $502 million; and in 1985, they acquired the majority interest in Gulf Canada Resources, in the second-largest takeover in Canadian history.

 Throughout this time, the family remained strongly committed to their Haredi Judaism.

 In the early 1990s, the business empire and family's fortune was brought low by the Canary Wharf project in London.
 In 1987, British Prime Minister Margaret Thatcher, who had seen the transformation of the World Financial Centre, enlisted Paul to transform the docklands of Canary Wharf into a financial powerhouse.
 This project proved catastrophic, as banks were reluctant to move three miles east of the City of London.
 By 1992, O&Y declared bankruptcy in the biggest corporate failure of all time—with debts of $20bn—and the Reichmann fortune was greatly reduced.

 In 1997, Albert's son Philip Reichmann and Paul’s son-in-law Frank Hauer relaunched the company as O&Y Properties Inc. and bought back First Canadian Place.
 Reichmann and Hauer sold their company in 2005.
 Since then, the family has continued to be involved in tiles and stone, retirement care, and real-estate development deals around the world.

+In 2019, descendants of the family donated US $5 million to the Tangier Holocaust Memorial.